samsonan/hadoop-experiments/README.md

    - "<conf name>.xsl" - xsl transformation (for reducer)
    XSD/XSL/HEADER file examples: /conf/exchange_rates/

-MR driver class is also made generic, with the configuration read from converter-configuration.xml, which should be in classpath.README.md
+MR driver class is also made generic, with the configuration read from converter-configuration.xml, which should be in classpath.
 /conf/converter-configuration.xml is the example of such file listing all mandatory params.

   **Dependencies & libs:**